 13. A storm of protest ensued

-There were some people who simply didn’t believe that it would be possible to construct a building of over 300 meters high.
+Some people simply didn’t believe that it would be possible to construct a building over 300 meters high.
 After all, it had never been done before.

 The strongest criticism, however, came from an artistic point of view.
 It went that far that a “Committee of 300” was established and a petition was created called “Artists against the Eiffel Tower.”
 This group of protestors was led by prominent French architect Charles Garnier, best known for his “Garnier Palace.”